 The 911 Promise Run is not a race – but an event that is being held for a bigger cause.
 There will be no winner – or second place or third place.
 In 2019, fundraising efforts will continue!
 In 2018, the 9/11 Promise Run, Inc. established 501(c)(3) status and in doing so will raise scholarship funds for children of first responders and military who have either died in the line of duty, or who have become injured or ill (to include PTSD) and cannot return to work.
 All fundraising efforts will occur between December 1, 2018 and October 1, 2019.
 Each runner/cyclist will experience a journey that will entail running/cycling for an amazing cause, a three days of fun with family and friends, and the opportunity to never forget and to always keep that promise.

 There is no registration fee or participation fee for the 911 Promise Run.
-However, from March 1, 2018 to October 1, 2018 each individual will commit to raising a minimum of $1000 that will go directly to the charity that has been chosen to benefit from this event.
-Each participant, runner and/or volunteer, will be issued a Classy fundraising webpage that he/she can create and provide a story as to why they are running.
-This webpage will allow for donors to directly donate to the two charities and a live feed will show how much has been donated.
+However, from December 1, 2018 to October 1, 2019 each individual will commit to raising a minimum of $1000 that will go directly to the charity that has been chosen to benefit from this event.
+Each participant, runner, cyclist and/or volunteer, will be issued a Crowdrise fundraising webpage that he/she can create and provide a story as to why they are running.
+This webpage will allow for donors to directly donate to the charity and a live feed will show how much has been donated.